- Understand the purpose of a testing charter

 Audiences and Dimensions.
 For example, “Category Affinity defines users who are interested in a particular category and bases it off of a recent product or category pageview associated with that category.”

 Other Guidelines & FAQs: What guidelines and rules will your team follow when it comes to testing?
 Do different types of tests have different processes for QA and approval?
 Are there standard goals included in every test?
-When will a winning variation be served through the Optimizely platform and when will it be hardcoded to the site?
+When will a winning variation be served through the Optimizely Experimentation platform, and when will it be hard coded to the site?